Shmackiii001/BatteryLowNotificationWindows/README.md

 Guidlines
-1. Go to startup folder on Windows C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup
+1. Go to startup folder on Windows.
+C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup
-paste file there
+paste file there.

-2. Make a Scripts folder in C
+2. Make a Scripts folder in C.
 C:\
+paste the audio wav file.